City ranking guide

 Real profiles only

 Agent profiles are built from real public information, submitted updates, or editorial review.
-No demo agents are used.

 Rankings require evidence